GJiananChen/ReCoV/README.md

   year={2023}
 }
 ```
-To be updated with new citations after camera ready submission and publication.
+To be updated with new citations after publication.